aplsimple/SamLoyd/misc/gluedcycles/README.md

 The puzzle can be run so:

-    tclsh gluedcycles.tcl ?LEVEL? ?DIFFICULTY?
+    tclsh gluedcycles.tcl ?RESOURCE?

-where:
-  LEVEL - puzzle level (pattern), from 1 to 8, by default 3
-  DIFFICULTY - difficulty, from 1 to 9, by default 3
+where RESOURCE - path to .rc file, by default *./gluedcycles.rc*

 # Links